 Communications: The A21, accessible at Lamberhurst, links to the M25 and thereby to the national motorway network, Gatwick and Heathrow airports and the Channel Tunnel terminus at Folkestone.
 Central London is about 47 miles.

-Faircrouch is a substantial and elegantly-proportioned Grade II listed country house, probably dating from the 17th century with a later 18th century front portion, set within nearly 38 acres of private gardens and grounds and with substantial secondary accommodation, including a detached Lodge house at the main gate, a Cottage, Barn and Coach House.
+Faircrouch is a substantial and elegantly-proportioned Grade II listed country house, probably dating from the 17th century with a later 18th century front portion.
+The property is set within nearly 38 acres of private gardens and grounds and has substantial secondary accommodation, including a detached Lodge house at the main gate, a Cottage, Barn and Coach House.

 The property enjoys a lovely outlook from the majority of rooms and is situated in an accessible semi-rural location within the High Weald Area of Outstanding Natural Beauty, ideally-placed for family life, with Tunbridge Wells lying about 4.9 miles to the north and Wadhurst mainline station, accessible via a private gate from the grounds, enabling a journey to London in just over an hour.